MIT-SPARK/Kimera-VIO/docs/gflags_parameters.md

       adjustment in initialization.) type: double default: 30
     * record_video_for_viz_3d (Record a video as a sequence of screenshots of the 3d viz window) type: bool default: false
-    * regular_vio_backend_modality (Modality for regular Vio backend, currently
+    * regular_vio_backend_modality (Modality for regular Vio Backend, currently
       supported:
       0: Structureless (equivalent to normal VIO)
-      1: Projection (as if it was a typical VIO backend with projectionfactors)
+      1: Projection (as if it was a typical VIO Backend with projectionfactors)
       2: Structureless and Projection, sets to projection factors the structureless factors that are supposed to be in a regularity.
       3: Projection and Regularity, sets all structureless factors toprojection